After Ejection, Warriors' Steve Kerr Rips 'Head-Scratching' Flagrant Foul Call

 Green felt he "got a lot of ball" on the foul and chalked up the call to the "Draymond rule."
 While he didn't like the decision, either, he was a huge fan of the way Kerr stood up for him and the team: "I loved that, too.
 That was amazing.
 It's great.
 He set the tone for us to close the game the way we did.
 It was good."

+With Damian Lillard, CJ McCollum, Jusuf Nurkic and Jake Layman leading the way, Portland gave Golden State all it could handle and pulled away down the stretch.

-Despite the controversial call and the loss, the Warriors enter the All-Star break in good shape.
+Despite the controversial call and the loss, the Warriors enter the All-Star break in great shape.
 At 41-16, they lead the Western Conference and hold a two-game advantage over the Denver Nuggets.
 Meanwhile, the Blazers improved to 34-23, and they sit seven games behind the Warriors in fourth place.

-While it is possible that Wednesday was simply a good night for the Blazers, they may have shown that they are capable of making a deep playoff run.
-With Damian Lillard, CJ McCollum and Jusuf Nurkic leading the way, Portland gave Golden State all it could handle and pulled away down the stretch.